Skip to main content

 The Blue Ball Inn.
 Situated at the top of Countisbury Hill above Lynmouth, take a tour of the Foreland Peninsula.

 The Rising Sun at Lynmouth.
 (Using the town car park).
-Cheat a little to start with and take the infamous cliff-railway to Lynton and walk west from there along the coast path through the Valley of the Rocks to Lee Abbey Beach.
+Cheat a little to start with and take the infamous cliff railway to Lynton and walk west along the coast path through the Valley of the Rocks to Lee Abbey Beach.

 Recommended place to stay: Woolacombe